Donidalorsen for hereditary angioedema

 Donidalorsen is an antisense oligonucleotide — a short, lab-made sequence of genetic material — that’s designed to interfere with the production of prekallikrein, a precursor of the kallikrein enzyme.
 By reducing the levels of prekallikrein and interfering with the pathways leading to bradykinin production, donidalorsen is expected to prevent or reduce the frequency of HAE swelling attacks.

-How will donidalorsen be administered in hereditary angioedema?
+How will donidalorsen be administered in HAE?

 In a Phase 3 clinical trial involving people with HAE, donidalorsen was given by subcutaneous injection at a dose of 80 mg, every month or every two months.

-Donidalorsen in hereditary angioedema clinical trials
+Donidalorsen in HAE clinical trials

 Phase 2 trial